-Ladies and gentlemen, I present to you Andrea Valeria, one of my favourite vloggers, digital nomads and inspiration to #overdoseintravel.
-Andrea is Panameña by nationality, and world citizen by heart.
+Andrea Valeria is Panameña by nationality and a world citizen by heart.
 On her website itsatravelod.com, she shares thoughtful insight into the pearls and perils of digital nomadism, as well as useful tips to monetise your side hustle.
 I have lost countless hours glued to her Facebook videos and Instagram stories (she’s got quite the knack for those cheeky captions).

 Andrea and her lighthearted musings have been featured on Forbes, Expedia, and just about every other “successful young people travelling the world and getting paid for it” list.
 If you haven’t seen one of her videos yet, what are you waiting for?

 I’ve decided to specifically highlight Andrea’s efforts purely because she was one of the premier faces in the remote working landscape who inspired me to overhaul my lifestyle.
 Through her various social channels, she visually depicts the possibility to get paid to do what you love, no matter how outside the box it may be.
 She also always seems to be somewhere warm which is certainly my kind of lifestyle.

 Her articles and videos cover subject matter that people actually want to devour (How Not to Kill Your Travel Buddy is one of my favourite vlogs of hers).
 Andrea kindly agreed to respond to my nosy questions for the purpose of this article and here they are.
 Warning: prepare for immense trip envy.

 Rosie Bell: Where in the world do you currently call home (if anywhere)?

 Andrea Valeria: Nowhere in my case.
 I’m 100% doing the nomad thing.
 I have one suitcase and a carry-on.
 Wherever I unpack is home for the moment.